Frequently Asked Questions

 5. Why pixel art?

-I actually start with real photos (usually from my own life or family albums) and then run them through a mix of tools: ChatGPT, Canva, and PicsArt — all of which I pay for and use constantly.
+I actually start with real photos (usually from my own life or family albums) and then run them through a mix of tools: ChatGPT, Grok, Canva, and PicsArt (all of which I pay for and use regularly).
 I’ll usually ask ChatGPT to recreate the image in a pixelated or retro game style based on the theme I’m going for.
-From there, I crop, layer, remove backgrounds, and remix things until it feels right.
+From there, I crop, layer, remove backgrounds, and remix things until it feels customozied and right for each memories story.
 Sometimes it takes several tries and a lot of creative tweaking!

 My husband and I also run a digital marketing company, so when I hit a wall, he jumps in and helps finesse the edits.